Content Search API

 Expand

-Use the expand parameter to return data from reference properties in the same request.
+parameter returns data from reference properties in the same request.

 ?expand=myContentReference